 General

-The TID-to-link mapping mechanism allows an AP MLD and a non-AP MLD that performed or are performing multi-link setup to determine how UL and DL Qos traffic corresponding to TID values between 0 and 7 will be assigned to the setup links for the non-AP MLD.
+(#11903, #12907, #11775, #13986, #11904) The TID-to-link mapping mechanism allows an AP MLD and a non-AP MLD that performed or are performing multi-link setup to determine how Data frames belonging to TIDs 0-7 and management frames will be assigned for transmission, on the setup links between the two MLDs in DL and UL.

 (#14054)An AP MLD may support TID-to-link mapping negotiation.
 A non-AP MLD that performs multi- link (re)setup on at least two links with an AP MLD that sets the (#14054)TID-To-Link Mapping Negotiation Support subfield of the MLD Capabilities field of the Basic Multi-Link element to a nonzero value shall support TID-to-link mapping negotiation with the (#14054)TID-To-Link Mapping Negotiation Support subfield of the MLD Capabilities field of the Basic Multi-Link element it transmits to at least 1.
 An MLD with dot11EHTBaseLineFeaturesImplementedOnly equal to true shall not set the (#14054)TID-To- Link Mapping Negotiation Support subfield of MLD Capabilities field of the Basic Multi-Link element to 3.